lulupac/shove/README.rst

 and compression, and multiple storage and caching backends.

-Current supported storage backends are:
+Supported storage backends out of the box are:

+- DBM
 - Filesystem
 - Memory

-Currently supported caching backends are:
+Current supported caching backends are:

 - Filesystem
 - Memory